BlockDevsUnited/Gnosis-Multisig-/README.md

 This is the code for the Gnosis multisig wallet.
 I have created a demo video.

+Youtube:

+Deployment and use with interface -  https://www.youtube.com/watch?v=YLyJ7TxbOh0&t=11s   - deplyment and use with interface

+- Deployment with Remix use with MEW/MIST - coming soon

-Youtube: coming soon
+-Deployment with Truffle use with MEW/MIST - coming soon

-IPFS Hash: coming soon
+IPFS Hash:
+Deployment and use with interface -
+QmVDmdui5CBPZgQx9xwr5xY418i631axBFcAgsxdNfpUTA

 Interface used: https://github.com/gnosis/MultiSigWallet/releases